Proven-Paradox/shaper-system/Handbook.md

 Range: None
 Targets: Self
 Cost: None
-Effect: You make your next attack this round with Boon +2.
+Effect: You make your next Offense Roll with Boon +2.
-Description: Taking a moment to steady your aim.
-This could just be standard careful aim, looking through a scope, activating a targeting system, or other similar actions.
+Description: Increase the accuracy of your next strike.
+This could represent taking a moment to aim carefully, looking through a scope, activating a targeting system, or other similar actions.

 #### Bash
 Attack